• Skip to primary navigation

 • Remove the pae rēmana (lemon pie) from the fridge and place it on a serving plate or cake stand.

-• Simple Method: Dollop all of the merenge (meringue) on top of the cool pie and make swirls with your fork or knife.
+• Dollop all of the merenge (meringue) on top of the cool pie and make swirls with your fork or knife.

-• Technical Method: Spread the lemon layer with a thin layer of meringue so the whole base is covered.
-Transfer the rest to a piping bag and using a round piping tip, pipe whips meringue all over it, creating different shapes and sizes.
+Transfer the rest to a piping bag and using a round piping tip.
+Pipe meringue all over it, creating different shapes and sizes.

-• Chill the pie again for around 2 hours to allow the merenge (meringue) to set.
+• Chill the pie again for around 2 hours to allow the merenge (meringue) to set for the cleanest cut of the pie.

 Video